 Requirements

-Numerically and bitwise lossless compression of raw image items and track samples, especially when consisting of floating-point formatted media.
+Numerically and bitwise lossless compression of image items and track samples, especially when consisting of floating-point formatted media.

-Pixel organization prior to compression (as well as post-decompression) mirrors the uncompressed spec in 23001-17.
-The point is for the encoder to determine how to best organize the pixel/component data when in a directly-accessible form, and then to provide simple off-the-shelf, numerically/bitwise-lossless compression for that data.
+Pixel organization prior to compression (as well as post-decompression) is defined by the uncompressed spec in 23001-17.
+The point is for the encoder to determine how to best organize the pixel/component data when in a directly-accessible form, and then to implement simple off-the-shelf, numerically/bitwise-lossless compression on that data.

-Utilization of existing compression technology with open licensing, broad/mature support, and availability of open-source software and tools
+Utilization of existing compression technology with open licensing, broad/mature support, and availability of open-source software and tools.

 Ability to access portions of the image without fully decompressing the entire sample or image item.

-Ability to code and access tiles independently.
+Ability to compress, access, and decompress tiles independently.
 This includes gridded items as well as tiles defined within 23001-17.

-Investigate the ability for “unnecessary” tiles to be omitted from the data
+Ability to minimize coding/inclusion of fill data.

 e.g., a large geospatial image is rotated within the rectangular pixel boundaries so north is up.
 This causes the corners of the expanded rectangular image to be just fill pixels, with a resulting preference to not have to store those fill pixels